18F/uswds-jekyll/pages/support/FAQs.md

 Galaxy is a web-based interface to software on Ceres in which users can build analysis workflows.
 See [Getting Started with Galaxy on SCINet](/guide/galaxy/).
 General information about Galaxy as well as training guides can be found at [galaxyproject.org](https://galaxyproject.org/).

 ### How do I login to SCINet Galaxy?
 Go to [galaxy.scinet.usda.gov](https://galaxy.scinet.usda.gov/).
-Enter your email address and SCINet password.
+Enter your email address and SCINet password followed by Verification code.
 See [Getting Started with Galaxy on SCINet](/guide/galaxy/) for more details.

 ### How do I request software to be loaded onto SCINet Galaxy?
 Please submit software install request at https://e.arsnet.usda.gov/sites/OCIO/scinet/Pages/SCINet-New-Application.aspx and check next to Galaxy Application.

 ### How much data can I store on Ceres?
-Each user is allowed 10GB of data in the home directory (soft quota).
+Each user is allowed 5GB of data in the home directory.

-Additional storage can be provided on Ceres in  /project directories.
+Additional storage can be provided on Ceres and/or Atlas in /project directories.
 To request more storage see [How do I request an increase in storage space?](#how-do-i-request-an-increase-in-storage-space).
 Project directory storage is large, fast, not backed up, and can be requested up to 1TB or larger if justified.
 Project directory storage is good for fast I/O to large data files from compute nodes.
 Keep directory storage is smaller and slower, but is backed up nightly and can be requested up to 100GB or larger if justified.
 Keep directory storage is good for medium-term storage of analysis results and project software/scripts.

 When requesting additional data storage you will be asked for a project summary, a project end date, and to detail your long-term plan for data in your project/keep directories after your project end date.

+Besides /project data can be store in the short-term storage /90daydata which has no quotas.
+For more information refer to the [SCINet Storage Guide](https://scinet.usda.gov/guide/storage/).

 ### How do I request an increase in storage space?
 Please fill out an application form at [Request Project Storage](/support/request-storage) (eAuthentication required, non-ARS users should contact their sponsor) to request more storage.